dangalperin1999/HomeWorkoutApi/README.md

 # HomeWorkoutApi
-open the solution and run the code
+open HomeWorkout.sln and run the code